InsureMO/rainbow-d9/d9-n3/README.md

 see below for more details,

 - `setCalendarDefaults`: to change default settings,
-- `useCalendarStickIcon`: default of stick icon.
+- `isStickIconUseCalendar`: default of stick icon.

 ### Fixed Time At, Initial Time At